MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Windows_PowerShell_Compatibility.md

 - Microsoft.PowerShell.Utility
 - Microsoft.WSMan.Management

-PowerShell 7.1 also added the ability to list additional modules that should not be clobbered by compatibility mode.
+PowerShell 7.1 also added the ability to exclude more modules from clobbering by compatibility mode.

 You can add the `WindowsPowerShellCompatibilityNoClobberModuleList` setting to PowerShell configuration file.
 The value of this setting is a comma-separated